 Comment 1: The changes goal hypothesis argues that people shift their study time/effort to mastering easy items, while pure lists don’t have the obvious cue of relatedness isn’t is possible that reactivity could be observed here because they are focusing on the easier items (based on some other cue like frequency)?

 Response: Mitchum et al.’s (2016) changed-goal hypothesis initially described difficulty of paired-associates in terms of their relatedness (i.e., unrelated pairs are difficult because the cue does not converge upon the target).
-While other factors can certainly influence pair difficulty (i.e., an individual’s likelihood of correctly recalling an item on a future test), we note that pair relatedness is a strong predictor of future recall (Maxwell & Buchanan, 2020), and furthermore, the JOL task encourages participants to implicitly relate items together at study (see Maxwell & Huff, 2022).
-Furthermore, semantic information like relatedness likely reflects an automatic process.
-For example, research on semantic priming has shown that priming effects extend to mediated associates (e.g., lion – stripes), in which paired items are unrelated but are each related to a common third concept (e.g., tiger; see Hutchison, 2003 for a review).
-Additionally, the DRM false memory illusion has been shown to extend to mediated lists (Huff & Hutchison, 2011), further suggesting the automatic nature of semantic information.
+While other factors can certainly influence pair difficulty (i.e., an individual’s likelihood of correctly recalling an item on a future test), we note that pair relatedness is a strong predictor of future recall (Maxwell & Buchanan, 2020), and the JOL task encourages participants to implicitly relate items together at study (see Maxwell & Huff, 2022).
+The activation of semantic information is likely automatic as indicated by semantic priming effects which occur reliably when conscious memory-based processes have been eliminated (see Hutchison, 2003).

 Finally, we note that across our experiments, all list types were matched on several variables that could potentially influence recall, including frequency, length, and concreteness.
-Thus, unrelated targets were unlikely to differ from related targets in frequency, yet only related targets showed a memory improvement from making judgments at encoding.
+Thus, unrelated targets did not differ from related targets in frequency, yet only related targets showed a memory improvement from making judgments at encoding.
 Comment 2: I wasn’t entirely sure how the sample was determined, the power analysis suggested a significantly smaller sample would have been adequate and Prolific and student samples were combined.
 Did any of the results differ as a function of sample?
 What was the logic of topping up the samples with Prolific?

 Response: As reported in the Experiment 1 Methods (pg.
-XX), we initially based our samples on a set of a priori power analyses conducted with G*Power.
+10), we initially based our samples on a set of a priori power analyses conducted with G*Power.
 This study was originally planned to be conducted in-lab; however, prior to the start of data collection, the Covid-19 pandemic forced us to shift our data collection online.
 As a result, we oversampled each group as an additional safeguard against increased participant performance variability that is inherent to conducting research online.